world-class/REPL/books/README.md

 ## Computer science
 - [Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/index.xhtml), by Harold Abelson, Gerald Jay Sussman and Julie Sussman (2<sup>nd</sup> edition) - *"An excellent computer science text used in introductory courses at MIT.
 So called because of the wizard on the jacket.
 One of the bibles of the LISP/Scheme world.
 Also, less commonly, known as the Purple Book."*

+## Learning
+- [Make It Stick: The Science of Successful Learning](https://www.goodreads.com/book/show/18770267-make-it-stick) - *"To most of us, learning something "the hard way" implies wasted time and effort.
+Good teaching, we believe, should be creatively tailored to the different learning styles of students and should use strategies that make learning easier.
+Make It Stick turns fashionable ideas like these on their head.
+Drawing on recent discoveries in cognitive psychology and other disciplines, the authors offer concrete techniques for becoming more productive learners."*

 ## Mathematics
 - [Nix The Tricks](https://nixthetricks.com/index.html), by Tina Cardone and the online math community known as the MTBoS - *"This book is filled with alternatives to the shortcuts so prevalent in mathematics education and explains exactly why the tricks are so bad for understanding math."*